 Francis Alexander (1800-1881)

-Francis Alexander authentication from $175.
-Francis Alexander appraisal from $25.
+We Perform Francis Alexander art authentication.
+Francis Alexander appraisal.
 Francis Alexander certificates of authenticity (COA).
-Francis Alexander analysis, research, scientific tests, full authentications.
+Francis Alexander analysis, research, scientific tests, full art authentications.
 We will help you sell your Francis Alexander or we will sell it for you.

 Leete Farm, West Claremont, 1822